 In order to support students during the pandemic, scholarships were introduced across the SMART program.

-TMF is focused on capacity building of teachers by initiating training of our teachers on mental health issues.
-We are also involved in training government school teachers enabling them in identifying and evaluating psychological difficulties faced by children & ensuring their well-being during the pandemic.
-500 teachers have been trained till date.
+As part of our Shikshaantar program, we worked towards increasing the capacity building of government school teachers as well as students towards mental health and well-being.
+We initiated the training of our teachers on mental health issues (in collaboration with Fortis School Mental Health program and Macmillan India) enabling them in identifying and evaluating psychological difficulties faced by children & ensuring their well-being during the pandemic.
+Till now, a total of 1230 teachers have been trained under this initiative.

 Our Tech Mahindra volunteers have devoted 14,080 hours to COVID Relief and ongoing volunteering drives.
 In certain instances, these volunteers have traveled over 700 km to extend their support to communities.